The Infinity Gems

-Causality Control (i): this far-reaching power allows the bearer of the Reality Gem to muck about with the principles underpinning existence.
+Causality Control: this far-reaching power allows the bearer of the Reality Gem to muck about with the principles underpinning existence.
 The gem's wielder may amplify, repeal, or otherwise modify aspects of reality as they see fit - to a small extent, at least.

 When accessed via the Reality Gem, causality control allows its wielder to use any ability with the word 'control' in its name, and they can do so without mastering each as a power stunt.
 They can even maintain the usual amount of simultaneous effects, as per the norm.

-However, such abilities are limited to near missile distance in their area of effect - assuming the gem's bearer only has that Infinity Gem.
+However, such abilities are limited to Very Near distance in their area of effect - assuming the gem's bearer only has that Infinity Gem.
 Each additional gem they acquire increases their effective range with this gem by one step, being infinite when all six are in hand.

-Changes inflicted on space-time by the Reality Gem normally last for an aura duration, unless the gem's bearer specifically concentrates on extending them further.
+Changes inflicted on space-time by the Reality Gem normally last a number of turns equal to its power value, unless the gem's bearer specifically concentrates on extending them further.
 When the change is no longer maintained, normal cause and effect bounces back immediately.